aerogear-attic/aerogear-unifiedpush-server-integration-tests/README.md

 The integration tests execution is done through Maven.
 Navigate to the project's root folder and execute:

     mvn test

+If you want to execute tests using domain mode, just run

+    mvn test -Pas711-domain-managed

 Note, if you need to run tests against different directory, just specify following: